mongodb/leafygreen-ui/packages/button/UPGRADE.md

 Breaking Changes to the Design:

-The Button has been completely redesigned to be both more modern and more accessible.
-That being said, there are a few changes to the design in particular that are worth noting as they may have implications in your page layouts:

 - Size:
   - Small buttons were 25px, they are now 28px.
   - Default buttons were 32px, they are now 36px.